ahicks92/fastnet/specification.md

 A client refers to an entity who requests a connection from a server.
 A server refers to an entity capable of accepting multiple connections.
-All entities involved in Fastnet are either a client or a server, never both.

 A sender is an entity capable of sending messages.
 A receiver is an entity capable of receiving messages.